-Described wonders of Vietnam
+Described landmarks of Vietnam

 Vietnam is surprisingly diverse.
 Here are found giant contemporary cities, traces of ancient cultures and pristine, little explored nature.
 Among the huge diversity of heritage stand out:

 - Giant caves.
-In Vietnam are located world’s largest known caves – an eerie world incomparable to the narrow caves known elsewhere.
+In Vietnam are located the world’s largest known caves – an eerie world incomparable to the narrow caves known elsewhere.
 Largest among them is Hang Son Doong.

 - Other karst formations.
-World famous is Ha Long Bay with some 2,000 islands which rise like towers up to 100 m high above the sea level.
+World-famous is Ha Long Bay with some 2,000 islands which rise like towers up to 100 m high above the sea level.
 There are other amazing karst formations in the country.

 - Ancient cities and citadels.
 Several cultures have left ruins of exciting cities and towns.
 There are cases when local people live even in large caves.